DaveBenham/VenomModules/README.md

 - 96dB (dark blue)

 #### Frequency range (right) button
-Controls the range of the Cutoff knob
+Controls the range of the Cutoff knob (and the Spread knob if in Right Absolute mode)
 - **Audio rate** ***(yellow, default)*** 16.352 Hz to 16744 Hz (or less), with default at C4
   - The knob maximum may be less than 16744 Hz depending on the VCV sample rate
   - Also by default applies a high pass filter to all outputs to eliminate DC offset, meaning the outputs become AC coupled